 A Youth E-Cigarette Use Epidemic

 E-cigarettes first entered the US market in 2007, became the most popular tobacco product among youth in 2014 and remain so as of 2021.
 According to the National Youth Tobacco Survey [NYTS], current (past 30-day) use of e-cigarettes among youth doubled between 2011 and 2012, and tripled among youth from 2013 to 2014.
 While current e-cigarette use declined among middle and high school youth from 2015 to 2016, between 2017 and 2018, current e-cigarette use grew by 78% among high school students and by 48% among middle schools students, driven largely by new USB-shaped e-cigarette product Juul.
 Data from the 2019 NYTS shows that 53.3% of US high school students had ever used a tobacco product with approximately 27.5% of high school students reporting current e-cigarette use.
 The 2020 NYTS showed some promising decline in youth vaping rates.
 From 2019 to 2020, current e-cigarette use in high school students dropped from 27.5% to 19.6% and in middle school students from 10.5% to 4.7%.
-However, data from the 2021 NYTS (conducted online) show that even during the Covid-19 pandemic with many students at home, 2 million middle and high school students reported using e-cigarettes, with 11.3% of high school students and 2.8% of middle school students reporting current e-cigarette use.
+However, data from the 2021 NYTS (conducted online) show that even during the Covid-19 pandemic with many students at home, over 2 million middle and high school students reported using e-cigarettes, with 11.3% of high school students and 2.8% of middle school students reporting current e-cigarette use.
 Disconcertingly, over a quarter (27.6%) of high school students and 8.3% of middle school students who use e-cigarettes report using them daily.
 The 2022 NYTS (also conducted online), shows a rise in current youth use in e-cigarettes with 14.1% of high school students and 3.3% of middle schools students reporting use in the past 30 days.
 Daily use remains a concern, with again 27.6% of youth e-cigarette users reporting daily use.